kube-logging/logging-operator/docs/configuration/plugins/filters/raw.md

 # Raw
 ## Overview
  Configure custom or unexposed Fluentd filters via raw configuration.
 The configuration is parsed and rendered by the operator (parameter ordering and duplicate keys are not preserved).
+Disabled by default, need to set option `-enable-raw-filter=true` to enable it.

 ## Example `Raw` filter configurations